Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 The general rule of thumb with most airlines is that the amount of room under the seat in front is enough to accommodate an 18×14×8 inch bag.

-Don’t forget though, if you are taking a backpack that will fit under the seat in front of you that this will severely limit the amount of legroom you have.
-If you are tall (like me) and you are on a long flight, then it may prove to be a very uncomfortable experience – even worse than a normal long flight.
+Don’t forget, though, that if you are taking a backpack that will fit under the seat in front of you, this will severely limit the amount of legroom you have.
+If you are tall (like me) and you are on a long flight, then it may prove to be a very uncomfortable experience—even worse than a normal long flight.

-If you are planning to put your backpack under the seat in front on a long-haul flight then, if any are available, I would suggest you consider paying the extra for a seat with more legroom.
+If you plan to put your backpack under the seat in front on a long-haul flight, if any are available, I suggest you consider paying extra for a seat with more legroom.

 Can you bring a purse and a backpack on a plane?

-In most cases, the rules will allow you to take a purse and a backpack in the cabin with you.
+In most cases, the rules allow you to take a purse and a backpack in the cabin.
 This assumes that one bag, probably the purse, is small enough to go under the seat of the row in front while the other bag goes in the overhead bin.

 Can you bring two backpacks on a plane?